Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

 \section{Results}

-In the Materials and Methods section (Section~\ref{methods}), we describe in details our approach that considers models that integrates the features that are missing in the two-stage model previously described.
-In order to determine the relative impact of each of these aspects, we have proceed in successive steps of increasing complexity.
-Bellow is presented the results concerning three intermediate models that successively incorporate a specific feature; the the impact of each of these features on the protein variance will be studied one at a time.
-The three intermediate models are the the following: \begin{itemize} \item The first intermediate model only consider the growth of the cell and study the impact of the partitioning at division; in particular, each gene concentration, as well as the free RNA-polymerase and ribosome concentrations, are considered as constant during the whole cell cycle.
-It is focusing on the effect of the partition at division on the protein variance.
-Its results are presented in Section~\ref{subsec:model1}). \item The second intermediate model then study the effect of gene replication, while still considering cell volume growth and partitions at division but keeping free RNA-polymerase and ribosome concentrations as constant.
-The corresponding results are presented in Section~\ref{subsec:model2}. \item Then is considered the complete model, with fluctuating free RNA-polymerases and ribosomes, replication, volume growth and partitions at division.
-Its results are presented in Section~\ref{subsec:model3}. \end{itemize} For each of the models, the parameters are fitted in order to correspond to each of the genes of Taniguchi~et~al. and the protein concentration variance is determined using the procedure described in Subsection~\ref{method:analysis}.
+In the Materials and Methods section, we describe in detail our approach that considers models that integrates the features that are missing in the two-stage model previously described.
+In order to determine the relative impact of each of these aspects, we have proceeded in successive steps of increasing complexity.
+Below is presented the results concerning three intermediate models that successively incorporate a specific feature; the impact of each of these features on protein variance will be studied one at a time.
+The three intermediate models are the following: \begin{itemize} \item The first intermediate model only considers the growth of the cell and study the impact of the partitioning at division.
+In particular, each gene concentration, as well as the free RNA-polymerase and ribosome concentrations, are considered constant during the whole cell cycle.
+It focuses on the effect of the partition at division on protein variance. \item The second intermediate model then study the effect of gene replication, while still considering cell volume growth and partitions at division but keeping free RNA-polymerase and ribosome concentrations as constant. \item Then is considered the complete model, with fluctuating free RNA-polymerases and ribosomes, replication, volume growth and partitions at division. \end{itemize} The next three subsections will present each of these models one at a time.
+For each of the models, the parameters are fitted in order to correspond to each of the genes of Taniguchi~et~al. and the protein concentration variance using the procedure described in Materials and Methods.